For more information on STNA courses, please call Cindy Kinkaid at 419.267.2286.

 Do I have to take the class at Northwest State Community College?
 No. The STNA program is a universal program in the State of Ohio.
 You may take the program through the NSCC for college credit, receive a letter grade and use financial aid.
 Or, you may take the program through Four County Career Center, other STNA programs or a nursing home.
 The course content will be the same.

 How do I register for the class?

-Call 1.800.589.3334 ext.
-2703 to register to take the Career Readiness Credential (Work Keys) test.
-This test costs $75.00.
-After students have met the benchmark, they will be mailed a registration form.
-Returning the form with a $25.00 deposit will hold your seat in the class.
+If you choose to take the course through Four County (not as an NSCC student), you must first complete Work Keys testing.
+Call 1.800.589.3334, ext.
+2703.
+You will first be required to register to take the Career Readiness Credential (Work Keys) test.
+This test costs $75.
+After students have met the benchmarks, they will be allowed to register for a seat in a class, along with a $25 deposit.
 The deposit is applied to the course fee.
 The remaining balance is due the first day of class.
-If you have any questions about Work Keys testing, please call 1.800.589.3334 ext.
+If you have any questions about Work Keys testing, please call 1.800.589.3334, ext.
 2703 and speak to a secretary.

 What about school delays and closures?
 In the event of a possible school delay or closure at Four County Career Center, listen to 98.1 WDFM Defiance.
 If Four County Career Center closes, we are closed.
 Fog delays will mean that the 8 a.m. class will start at 9 a.m.